galbers/hassio_addons/README.md

 - **acurite2mqtt** is a beta release that uses uses a SDR to connect Acurite Weather Sensors to Home Assistant

 - **sdr2mqtt** is a beta release that uses SDR to connect any RF device that is supported by the RTL_433 project and push them to Home Assistant

+- **sdr2mqtt2** is a beta release that uses SDR to connect any RF device that is supported by the RTL_433 project and push them to Home Assistant